 You can also download and print electricity saving guides and checklist on the resources page.

 Turn your geyser down to 60°C. Turning your geyser down from 70˚C to 60˚C will see a 5% reduction in your hot water electricity bill.
 In some cases, 55°C is a good option (but not below that for health risk reasons).
 Read the FAQ to learn more.

 Use less hot water.
 Tackle excessive use with more efficient habits.

 Switch off your geyser when you go away for a few days or more.
 The element heats up a few times daily if you leave it on.
 When you get back, give the geyser a couple of hours to heat up again.

 Switch your geyser off during peak hours.
 Less demand on the national electrical grid helps reduce the risk of load-shedding.
 In winter months peak demand comes in the morning from 6-8am and evening from 5-9pm.
 In the summer months, demand stays high all day long between those peaks (mostly from air conditioning).

 Insulate your water pipes and wrap your geyser in a geyser blanket.
 This prevents heat loss, reducing the cost of electricity needed to keep water hot by R500 or more a year.
-Blankets cost about R200 – R400; and pipe insulation usually less than R100.
-Choose from one of Eskom's approved suppliers.
+Blankets cost about R200 – R400; and pipe insulation usually less than R100 per month.

 Fix leaking hot water taps.
 A dripping tap can waste up to 18 litres of water a day.
 This could cost you hundreds of rands worth of electricity annually if it’s the hot water tap that’s leaking.